-We all love bolognese in this house, but sometimes I want to make something a bit lighter than my traditional rich beef bolognese.
+We all love bolognese in this house, but sometimes I want to make something a bit lighter than the classic beef bolognese I make in my slow cooker.

 This pork mince bolognese fits the bill!
 It's super easy to make and lends itself to weeknights when time is short but you want something comforting to eat.

 👩🍳 Love pork?
-Try my easy pork goulash or smoky pork and chorizo stew recipes next
+Try my easy pork goulash, smoky pork and chorizo stew, or pork yuk sung recipes next!

 Jump to: